September stress and 5 quick wins to keep you sane

 3) Look at my analytics

 Checking the stats really can give you some inspiration…I promise!
+Look at what has performed well in the past and feel good about all you have achieved already this year.

 4) Follow up leads

-5) Get back out there and network
+5) Get back out there and get visible

-Finally, I feel that September and October are great times to ‘get myself out there’.
-I need to go and meet some fellow business owners and talk to them.
-I always find that many of the problems or blocks I have in my business are shared by many others when I voice them out loud, so get out and attend a couple of networking events this month.
-That is what I plan to do….at the very least I am hoping to go for a coffee with some friends who own their own businesses.
-I feel like I need to share some ideas to get me focussed and garner some new ideas from other people.
 When you feel overwhelmed and ‘busy’ (such an overused word!!) it can be really difficult to make the time to get out for things like networking but I know that whenever I go, I feel a real buzz afterwards.
 It’s nice to talk about your business and answer people’s questions and its even better to hear about other peoples achievements and what they are struggling with.
 Being self-employed can feel really lonely sometime.
 I love the meme I often see that says ‘If you see me talking to myself, don’t worry, I’m self-employed and just having a staff meeting’!
 It is so true – however, whilst it is great coming up with plans and ideas nothing beats bouncing those ideas off someone else.

 Right, time to focus…